solarwinds/appoptics-apm-go/README.md

 documentation](http://docs.appneta.com/traceview-instrumentation#custom-layers).

-The [Go blog](https://blog.golang.org/context) recommends propagating request context using the package `golang.org/x/net/context.Context`: "At Google, we require that Go programmers pass a [Context](https://godoc.org/golang.org/x/net/context) parameter as the first argument to every function on the call path between incoming and outgoing requests."
+The [Go blog](https://blog.golang.org/context) recommends propagating request context using the package [golang.org/x/net/context](godoc.org/golang.org/x/net/context): "At Google, we require that Go programmers pass a [Context](https://godoc.org/golang.org/x/net/context) parameter as the first argument to every function on the call path between incoming and outgoing requests."
 Frameworks like [Gin](https://godoc.org/github.com/gin-gonic/gin#Context) and [Gizmo](https://godoc.org/github.com/NYTimes/gizmo/server#ContextHandler) use Context implementations, for example.
-We provide helper methods that allow a Trace to be associated with a [context.Context](https://godoc.org/golang.org/x/net/context) interface; for example, tv.BeginLayer returns both a new Layer span and an associated context.Context.
+We provide helper methods that allow a Trace to be associated with a [context.Context](https://godoc.org/golang.org/x/net/context) interface; for example, `tv.BeginLayer` returns both a new Layer span and an associated context.

 It is not required to work with context.Context to trace your app, however.
 You can also use just the Trace, Layer, and Profile interfaces directly, if it better suits your application.